How To Pick And Choose A Tattoo

 For instance, you may want a small tattoo.
 However, locating it on a large expanse of skin, such as the back, will reduce its impact.

-This leaves it looking more like a stain that a piece of art.
+This leaves it looking more like a stain than a piece of art.
 A tattoo artist may suggest this little tattoo is more suitable for a smaller area, such as the inside of the wrist.

 Equally, tattooists understand colors.
 Not only which ones work well together, but what is best for your skin type.
 Different color tones appear vastly different on light and dark skin.
 Your artist will know what is best.